 When students choose to accept admission to McPherson College, they accept the rights and responsibilities of the College's academic and social community.
 As members of the College community, students are expected to uphold the College's ideals of scholarship, participation, and service by maintaining a high standard of conduct.
-Faculty, administrators, staff, and students all have responsibility to take care of the intellectual, social, emotional, psychological, and physical conditions of this community we share.
+Faculty, administrators, staff, and students are responsible for the intellectual, social, emotional, psychological, and physical conditions of this community we share.